Muxxxi/raspi-bt-hd-audio-receiver/README.md

 AVR or other sound system related:

 - Use Bluetooth hardware volume changes on connected device to trigger AVR volume via REST
-- Switch on AVR after Bluetooth device connected if it was off before
 - Allow other devices (than the already trusted) to connect headless

 ## Contributing